peteroupc/peteroupc.github.io/bernreq.md

 ## Notes

-[^1]: See also the following questions on _Mathematics Stack Exchange_ and _MathOverflow_: [**Converging polynomials**](https://math.stackexchange.com/questions/3904732/what-are-ways-to-compute-polynomials-that-converge-from-above-and-below-to-a-con), [**Error bounds**](https://mathoverflow.net/questions/442057/explicit-and-fast-error-bounds-for-approximating-continuous-functions), [**A conjecture**](https://mathoverflow.net/questions/427595/a-conjecture-on-consistent-monotone-sequences-of-polynomials-in-bernstein-form), [**Lorentz operators**](https://mathoverflow.net/questions/407179/using-the-holtz-method-to-build-polynomials-that-converge-to-a-continuous-functi), [**Series representations**](https://mathoverflow.net/questions/409174/concave-functions-series-representation-and-converging-polynomials).
+[^1]: See also the following questions on _Mathematics Stack Exchange_ and _MathOverflow_: [**Converging polynomials**](https://math.stackexchange.com/questions/3904732/what-are-ways-to-compute-polynomials-that-converge-from-above-and-below-to-a-con), [**Error bounds**](https://mathoverflow.net/questions/442057/explicit-and-fast-error-bounds-for-approximating-continuous-functions), [**A conjecture**](https://mathoverflow.net/questions/427595/a-conjecture-on-consistent-monotone-sequences-of-polynomials-in-bernstein-form).

 [^2]: As discussed later, the Bernstein polynomials solve this question for functions no "smoother" than arbitrary functions in $C^2[0, 1]$, but their convergence rate is $O(1/n)$ in general.
 For some of these functions, there may be rational-function approximations or more practical methods with a faster convergence rate.
 By contrast, results for functions "smoother" than $C^2$ are hard to find.